jcheong0428/jcheong0428.github.io/_posts/2018-02-16-Korean_Politicians_with_fake_twitter_followers.md

 ---
 ### Analyzing follower data
 #### Park Geun-Hye (@GH_PARK, 385K followers)
 The first politician I scraped was the former 18th president Park Geun-Hye who took office on December 19th 2012.
 She joined Twitter on April 2010, has 385K followers, and was possibly the most influential conservative politician on Twitter.
-Here is the plot of the followers' join dates.
+Here is the plot of the followers' join dates by the order in which they started following the account.

 <iframe width="1100" height="800" frameborder="0" scrolling="no" src="//plot.ly/~jcheong0428/90.embed"></iframe>